fpelliccioni/fpelliccioni.github.io/_posts/en/posts/2015-09-07-palindromes.md

 **Space**: Constant

 No extra memory usage and runs approximately \\( \dfrac{1}{4} \\) of operations that the *Algorithm I*.
-While the code is a bit more complex now, it is an easily understandable code, the increased complexity is negligible compared to the improvement in efficiency.
+While the code is a bit more complex now, it is an easily understandable code, the increased code complexity is negligible compared to the improvement in efficiency.

 <a name="RefAlgoritmoOptimo"></a>